9michal/8proScraper/README.md

-# firstScraper
+# Scraper
-First price scraper with Python and MongoDB.\
+Simple price scraper with Python and MongoDB.\
 Check price of Redmi Note 8 Pro on four websites.